Mauer 1: Relation to modern humans

 The Mauer mandible is the type specimen of the species Homo heidelbergensis.
 "The anatomy is clearly more primitive than that of Neanderthal, but the harmoniously rounded dental arch and the complete row of teeth...already typically human."
 Based on these circumstances—the chronological delineation from the more recent Neanderthal on the one hand, and from older fossils, denoted as Homo erectus on the other—today's researchers consider it justifiable to declare Mauer 1 as an independent chronospecies.
 According to Chris Stringer, Homo heidelbergensis ranks separable between earlier Homo erectus and the more recent Neanderthal and Homo sapiens; it is from this point of view the last common ancestor of Neanderthal and anatomically modern man.

 Other researchers hold the contrary view that the evolutionary development in Africa and Europe was a gradual process from Homo erectus via the representative of the findings assigned to Homo heidelbergensis towards Neanderthal.
 Any form of segregation is considered arbitrary, which is why these researchers forgo the name Homo heidelbergensis altogether.
 They classify the Mauer 1 man as a late local (European) form of Homo erectus.

 However, there is agreement among all paleo-anthropologists that the lower jaw of Mauer does not belong to the immediate ancestral line of modern man.
 He is regarded rather as a descendant of an early migration to Europe and Asia (depending on the terminology—of Homo erectus or Homo heidelbergensis), whose oldest fossils outside of Africa are about 1.8 million years old.
 The last descendant of this first migration to Europe was Neanderthal, who became extinct about 30,000 years ago.
 Members of the species Homo sapiens arrived in Europe only in a second migratory wave of the genus Homo at around 40,000 to 30,000 years ago, whose descendants include modern man.
+This view might need to be revised after Svante Pääbo's discovery of Neanderthal DNA and its presence in modern humans.